Prompting for Login during SSO

 on the request query string.
 This disables all usage of SSO cookies and forces a new authentication for all factors required.

-Decisions about when to prompt can be made in the client, and can be based on any criteria you like.
+The client can make decisions about when to prompt based on any criteria you like.

-Some examples when you could have the client require a new login:
+Some examples of when you could have the client require a new login include:

 - The user switches device